mullvad/browser-extension/CONTRIBUTING.md

 ## Submitting changes

-If you would like to contribute to the development of the Mullvad Privacy Companion, please carefully read the following sections first and then feel free to submit a pull request.
+If you would like to contribute to the development of the Mullvad Browser Extension, please carefully read the following sections first and then feel free to submit a pull request.

-> While we appreciate your interest in helping us to improve Mullvad Privacy Companion, please
+> While we appreciate your interest in helping us to improve Mullvad Browser Extension, please
 > understand that choosing which submitted changes to merge is fully at our discretion, based upon
 > our development plans for the extension.